 We even had parents arriving in their favorite jammies.

 Also, we set up baskets around the room, filled with paper crowns and wands, giving everyone the chance to dress like royalty for the afternoon.
+They also doubled as a fun and inexpensive party favor.

 We had a “DIY Magic Mirror” station set-up.